TACC/life_sciences_ml_at_tacc/docs/section3/intro_to_cnn.rst

 VGG-Net
 ~~~~~~~~~~~~~~~~~~~

-VGG-Net is a CNN architecture developed by by researchers at the Visual Geometry Group (VGG) at the University of Oxford in 2014 [2]_.
+VGG-Net is a CNN architecture developed by researchers at the Visual Geometry Group (VGG) at the University of Oxford in 2014 [2]_.
 It became famous after performing very well on the ImageNet dataset, a common benchmark for image classification tasks that contains over 14 million images belonging to 1000 classes.

 VGG-Net comes in two main variants - VGG-16 and VGG-19, with 16 and 19 layers respectively.
 What makes VGG special is its straightforward design:

-**Input Layer**: The VGG-16 model takes in color images (RGB with 3 channels) that are 244 x 244 pixels in size.
+**Input Layer**: The VGG-16 model takes in color images (RGB with 3 channels) that are 224 x 224 pixels in size.

 **Convolutional Layers**: VGG-16 has 13 convolutional layers that are responsible for extracting features from the input images.
 All convolutional layers use: